TatianneNegri/RNAplonc/README.md

 Manual.pdf: documentation</br>

 # HARDWARE/SOFTWARE REQUIREMENTS
-Project name: RNAplonc
+Project name: RNAplonc</br>
-Operating system(s): Linux/Unix or similar
+Operating system(s): Linux/Unix or similar</br>
-Programming language: PERL
+Programming language: PERL</br>
-Other requirements (software): txCDSpredict, CD-HIT-EST, Java
+Other requirements (software): txCDSpredict, CD-HIT-EST, Java</br>
-License: GNU GPL
+License: GNU GPL</br>
-Any restrictions to use by non-academics: request permission is needed General information: All dataset used, tutorial and software are in the website
+Any restrictions to use by non-academics: request permission is needed. </br>
+General information: All dataset used, tutorial and software are in the website

 # LIMITATIONS